Ns81000/Realtek-RTW89-Wi-Fi-Driver/README.md

 2. **Enable Wi-Fi** in network settings
 3. **Connect** to your wireless network

+### ⚠️ Important: Dual Boot Systems
+**Critical Notice for Dual Boot Users**: If you're running Kali Linux in a dual boot configuration with another operating system (Windows, macOS, or another Linux distribution):

+**Before booting into Kali Linux:**
+1. If you previously booted into your other operating system
+2. **Completely shutdown** your computer (don't use restart)
+3. **Wait for 1 minute** after shutdown
+4. Then boot into Kali Linux

+**Why this is necessary:**
+- Other operating systems may leave the Wi-Fi hardware in an inconsistent state
+- A complete shutdown ensures proper hardware reset
+- The 1-minute wait allows capacitors to discharge completely
+- This prevents driver initialization conflicts

+**Symptoms if you skip this step:**
+- Wi-Fi adapter not detected
+- Driver loads but no networks visible
+- Intermittent connection issues
+- Hardware appearing as "disabled" in system settings

 ### Important: Kernel Updates
 ⚠️ **Critical Notice**: After any kernel update (via `apt upgrade` or `apt dist-upgrade`), you **must reinstall this driver**.
 Kernel updates will remove the custom-installed Wi-Fi driver.